 …it gives me gre’t pleasure …Bruce Willis in 1987

-Most will notice a flurry of showbiz feathers and bespoke black ties the new year but in fact, the Film Award Season extends over nearly six months starting in October.
+Most will notice a flurry of showbiz feathers and bespoke black ties early in the new year but in fact, the Film Award Season extends over a few months starting in October.
 The Governors Awards is the first to roll out the red carpet, and Academy Awards rolls it back in at the end of February.
 With approximately twenty awards taking place, the majority take place in, of course, Los Angeles.
 However, excursions are red-eyed out East to New York City for The National Board of Review and the Film Critics Circle and further East, yet still, to London for the British Academy Awards in February.
-One wonders where they get the time to make movies with such a hectic schedule of self-gratification.
+One wonders where the great and the good find time to make movies with such a hectic schedule of self-gratification.

 Lighting the way, Mark Wahlberg